ryangwsimmons/WinSpotlightGNOME/README.md

 # WinSpotlightGNOME
-A utility for automatically downloading Windows Spotlight images, and setting them as your desktop background in GNOME.
+A utility for automatically downloading the Bing photo of the day, and setting it as your desktop background in GNOME.
 Modified from [my own tool for doing the same thing on KDE](https://github.com/ryangwsimmons/WinSpotlightKDE).
+The name comes from the fact that this utility originally downloaded Windows Spotlight images, however the API for that service is private, and the endpoint appears to have changed, so unfortunately it is no longer possible for me to fetch images from  that source.

 This project is specifically for Linux systems using systemd and running GNOME, such as Ubuntu, Manjaro GNOME, or Fedora Workstation.
 However, with a little work, it could easily be modified to work with other desktop environments, or with an alternative to systemd timers such as cron.
 <br/><br/><br/>

-Thank you to [ORelio](https://github.com/ORelio/Spotlight-Downloader) on GitHub for their documentation on how the Spotlight API works.
-Without it, this project would have been significantly harder to finish.

 ## Dependencies
 - Bash (may work with other shells, but this has not been tested)